farrokhi/fsipd/README.md

 fsipd - Fake SIP Daemon

 fsipd is a minimal SIP honeypot.
-It listens on TCP/UDP 5060 and logs all incoming SIP requests along with SRC/DST Source and Port in CSV format.
+It listens on TCP/UDP 5060 (ipv4 as well as IPv6 if available) and logs all incoming SIP requests along with SRC/DST Source and Port in CSV format.

 ## LOG Format